innovation & science

 Driving research projects

-Researchers at James Cook University have investigated the animal productivity benefits of feeding Progardes® to beef, cattle, goats and sheep.
+Researchers at James Cook University have investigated the animal productivity benefits of feeding Progardes® to cattle, goats and sheep.

 Collaborating with CSIRO, JCU and MLA, Agrimix have investigated the potential for Progardes® Desmanthus to be used as a nutritional supplementation strategy for greenhouse gas mitigation.
 You can read the final report from our first trials below.